 Enabling GZIP compression

 Enabling GZIP compression at server also brings down the file size and eases page loading time.
-The most common ways to enable compression includes using .htaccess, Apache, Nginx, and Litespeed web servers.
-When a request is made by a browser for a page from the site, web server returns the smaller compressed file.
-Gzipping is an easy way to reduce weight per page of the site.
-WP HTTP plugin and W3 Total cache plugins reduce the file size into very small packets and improve site performance.
+Whenever a request is made, the server returns a smaller file, thus saving bandwidth.
+The most common ways to enable compression includes using .htaccess for Apache, Nginx, and Litespeed web servers.
+For wordpress, WP HTTP plugin and W3 Total cache plugins reduce the file size into very small packets and improve site performance.

 Implementing Google Accelerated mobile pages